How to fix iPhone Force Restart not working – easy guide (Updated)

 A force restart requires specific button combinations to be pressed simultaneously.
 If the correct sequence is not followed, you may find your iPhone force restart not working.

-Now that we’ve identified the common reasons why you may see your iPhone force restart not working, let’s go into the solutions to overcome them.
+Now that we’ve identified the common reasons why you may see your iPhone not restarting, let’s go into the solutions to overcome them.

 1. Unresponsive Buttons